 - If the user presses the Back button, the current activity is popped from the stack and destroyed.
 The previous activity in the stack is resumed.
 When an activity is destroyed, the system does not retain the activity's state.

 - Activities can be instantiated multiple times, even from other tasks.

 For more about how app navigation works on Android, read Android Design's Navigation guide.

-The way Android manages tasks and the back stack, as described above—by placing all activities started in succession in the same task and in a "last in, first out" stack—works great for most applications and you shouldn't have to worry about how your activities are associated with tasks or how they exist in the back stack.
+The way Android manages tasks and the back stack, as described above—by placing all activities started in succession in the same task and in a "last in, first out" stack—works great for most apps and you shouldn't have to worry about how your activities are associated with tasks or how they exist in the back stack.
 However, you might decide that you want to interrupt the normal behavior.
-Perhaps you want an activity in your application to begin a new task when it is started (instead of being placed within the current task); or, when you start an activity, you want to bring forward an existing instance of it (instead of creating a new instance on top of the back stack); or, you want your back stack to be cleared of all activities except for the root activity when the user leaves the task.
+Perhaps you want an activity in your app to begin a new task when it is started (instead of being placed within the current task); or, when you start an activity, you want to bring forward an existing instance of it (instead of creating a new instance on top of the back stack); or, you want your back stack to be cleared of all activities except for the root activity when the user leaves the task.

 In this regard, the principal

 And the principal intent flags you can use are:

 In the following sections, you'll see how you can use these manifest attributes and intent flags to define how activities are associated with tasks and how they behave in the back stack.

 Also, discussed separately are the considerations for how tasks and activites may be represented and managed in the Recents screen.
 See Recents Screen for more information.
 Normally you should allow the system to define how your task and activities are represented in the Recents screen, and you don't need to modify this behavior.